 The Absecon Academy of Performing Arts has won silver medals for the past 2 years in The Best of The Press poll for Best dance Studio.
 On our 25th Anniversary we won the GOLD!
 We also won "Most Family Friendly place in Galloway" as voted in the Galloway Patch.
 Mr. Tony won Best Director of a Disney Musical for his production of Beauty and the Beast at Sacred Heart H.S.
 He is now an Honorary Disney Citizen!

-Congratulations to the current team for another great year: Olivia, Jaynese, Irenonsen, Kailyn, Devyn, Jaylene, Alexandra, Olivia, Cassandra, Georgia, Rebecca, Lacey, Madelyn, Georgia, Alison, Elaina, Alyssa, Luna, Cassidy, Sarah, and Payge.
+Congratulations to the current team: Zoey, Penelope, Paris, Peyton, Ellie, Mary, Samantha, Aliana, Sarah, Payge, Kiera, Romi, Cassidy, Cheyenne, Bella, Emma, Luna, Cassie, Olivia, Alexandra, Lacey, Faith, Madelyn, Kailyn, Jordyn and Natalie.
 Not only is this team talented and a bundle of energy, but they always have the best sportsmanship (we even won 'nicest studio' at the Rhythms in Dance Competition.
 Miss Jenny and Miss Pam are incredibly proud to coach such a wonderful group of dancers and would like to give special thanks to the team parents for all their support.

 Along with scholarships and dance competitions, AAPA students have other opportunities to pursue their love of dance.
 Several dancers have graced the pages as models in the Curtain Call costume catalog.
 Our ballet students performed in Atlantic City with the Moscow Ballet's production of The Nutcracker.

 AAPA actors can be seen as the leads in their high school productions as well as local productions for The Margate Players, Sojurn, Ocean City Theater, East Lynne Theater and the Surflight Theater.
-Our actors are now performing in their college companies as well as national tours.
+Our actors are now performing in their college companies as well as national tours and on television.

 AAPA dancers continue to perform throughout their college careers whether it be in their college's dance company or on it's dance team.
-One dancer, Medison Quo, was selected by choreographers to assist in their national competitions.
-AAPA alumna Cierra Kaler Jones is Miss New Jersey 2014!
+One dancer, Madison Quo, was selected by choreographers to assist in their national competitions.
+AAPA alumna Cierra Kaler-Jones is Miss New Jersey 2014!
 She is now a professional dance with the Washington Wizards dance team, the Wizard Girls.
+Alumna Madison Quo is a dancer with the new AC BlackJacks indoor football team.
 Young AAPA dancer, Rebecca Price performs with the Philadelphia Soul Junior Soulmates.
-Our dancers continue their love for dance well past leaving our studio floor.
+Cassandra Hughes was ANTSO Preteen National Teenager, her sister Olivia was Miss Preteen Atlantic County and another sister, Alexandra was Miss Cape Shores Outstanding Teen.

 The Templeton Scholarship is given out annually to 2 of AAPA's finest students based on their dedication, attitude and potential.
 Miss Pam's grandfather, Mercer Templeton, was a Vaudeville act with his brother James.
 They were dancers, singers, actors and contortionists who traveled the country performing in all the famous Vaudeville theaters since the age of 12.
 The brothers have performed with the Andrews Sisters, Jack Benny and in many of George M. Cohen's musicals.